-The #1 service call we receive concerning Fenix flashlights is a loose silver o-ring in the tailcap.
-If your light works intermittently or if the LED goes on and off, more than likely it is a loose o-ring in the tailcaop.
+The #1 service call we receive concerning Fenix flashlights is a loose silver retaining ring in the tailcap.
+If your light works intermittently or if the LED goes on and off, more than likely it is a loose silver retaining ring in the tailcap.
+Please note that not all flashlight tail caps have the same silver ring.

 Follow these steps to troubleshoot:

-NOTE: NOT ALL FENIX FLASHLIGHTS HAVE THE SILVER O-RING AS IN THE PHOTO.
-FOLLOW THE ABOVE STEPS IF YOUR LIGHT HAS THE TYPE OF O-RING IN THE PHOTO BELOW.
+NOTE: NOT ALL FENIX FLASHLIGHTS HAVE THE SILVER RING AS IN THE PHOTO.
+FOLLOW THE ABOVE STEPS IF YOUR LIGHT HAS THE TYPE OF RING IN THE PHOTO BELOW.

 If your LED flashlight has stopped working, don't panic!
 Chances are the problem is easy to fix.
 We'll give you a quick rundown of troubleshooting steps to take if your flashlight is in need of repair.